ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

          - `use.SSL` - It must be true if the metastore requires an SSL connection.
          - `<MDS certificate file path>` - This must be provided as a file on the db2u container as a certificate to validate the SSL connection.
 It is not    necessary to pass a certificate if the SSL connection is established using a certificate issued by a well-known CA such as DigiCert or VeriSign.
 By    default, the MDS certificates are available under the /secrets/external/ibm-lh-tls-secret/ca.crt path in Query optimizer.

-      2. Registering a Iceberg catalog from {{site.data.keyword.lakehouse_short}} Lite version:
+      2. Registering a Iceberg catalog from {{site.data.keyword.lakehouse_short}} Enterprise version:

          ```bash
          ExecuteWxdQueryOptimizer 'CALL SYSHADOOP.REGISTER_EXT_METASTORE('<CATALOG_NAME>','type=iceberg-rest,catalog.name=<CATALOG_NAME>,uri=https://<REST_URL>/mds/iceberg,auth.mode=basic,ssl.cert=/secrets/external/ibm-lh-tls-secret/ca.crt,auth.plain.credentials=<USERNAME>:<PASSWORD>', ?, ?)';